ericckendrick/Bootstrap-Resume/readme.md

 # Bootstrap Resume

-In this lab, the goal is to recreated the resume that is found in the attached PDF.
+In this lab, the goal is to recreate the resume that is found in the attached PDF.

 ## Hints